HL7/fhir-for-fair/input/pagecontent/mimic.md

 <div><img src="mimic-2.png" style="width:55%"/></div>

-**Figure 2.** *Exemplar implementation of a FHIR facade for serving MIMIC-ED data. *
+**Figure 2.** *Exemplar implementation of an HL7 FHIR facade for serving MIMIC-ED data. *

 ### Post-FHIR assessment of FAIRness
-We assessed the FAIRness of MIMIC-ED again after modeling the (meta)data as FHIR resources and setting up a FHIR facade server.
-The goal of this assessment is to help identify where FHIR improves or does not improve FAIRness, and to formulate best practices and lessons learned.
-The full assessment is available [here (Google Drive)](https://docs.google.com/spreadsheets/d/1sv9nO-J7WD6Q6RkE4YrTtqNReXxJWDoM938n50h-am0/edit?usp=sharing).
+We assessed the FAIRness of MIMIC-ED again after modeling the (meta)data as HL7 FHIR resources and setting up an HL7 FHIR facade server.
+The goal of this assessment is to help identify where HL7 FHIR improves or does not improve FAIRness, and to formulate best practices and lessons learned.
+Important note: the indicators RDA-I3-02M and RDA-I3-02D ((meta)data includes (qualified) references to other data) were considered to be 'not applicable' for the post assessment, as those were not implemented despite that HL7 FHIR provides the tools to satisfy these indicators.

-**Table 2. ***FAIRness assessment of MIMIC-ED after implementing FHIR. *
+**Table 2. ***FAIRness assessment of MIMIC-ED after implementing HL7 FHIR. *

 <table style="border-color: #000000; width:80 1px solid gray;">
 <thead>